 The coming decades offer many innovation opportunities for the forest products sector.
-The technical presentations demonstrate that much of this will be driven by the superior environmental and climate performance of wood and fiber-based products over competing materials.
+As demonstrated by the technical presentations, much of this will be driven by the superior environmental and climate performance of wood and fiber-based products over competing materials.
 Cellulosic fuels and mass timber buildings offer lower climate impact substitutes for incumbent products.
 Fiber-based packaging and thermally modified timber products offer reduced land and water impacts and superior end-of-life options relative to petrochemical alternatives.
 Fiber-based insulation provides excellent performance in both climate and pollution impacts.

-The symposium presentations were a limited list of opportunities.
-While there will likely be continued growth in packaging, building materials, and renewable energy products, other possibilities are not showcased in this forum.
-Most significantly, the market for personal care and medical products, especially as many baby boomers enter their senior years.
-Biochar production is another area where wood and biomass products will likely see growing demand.
+The symposium presentations were not an extensive list of opportunities.
+While there will likely be continued growth in packaging, building materials, and renewable energy products, there are other opportunities not showcased in this forum.
+Most significantly, the market for personal care and medical products, especially as many baby boomers are moving into their senior years.
+Another area where wood and biomass products are likely to see growing demand in the future is biochar production.
 Biochar is charcoal made by heating wood or other biomass materials without oxygen.
 It is used as a soil amendment to help sequester carbon while improving soil quality (9).
-Biochar also offers opportunities in water treatment and carbon sequestration materials (10).
+Additionally, biochar also offers opportunities in water treatment and carbon sequestration materials (10).
 Although the biochar market is in its infancy, demand for biochar may continue to grow as more and more people become aware of its benefits, and efforts to improve soil health and sequester atmospheric carbon continue to grow.

-Bringing new technologies to the market requires engagement with a wide-ranging network, including entrepreneurs, government, academia, finance, workforce, and industry-each technical innovation presented at the conference leveraged assets from most or all of these areas.
-The state of Wisconsin has a good ecosystem of expertise to bring together these elements through programs administered by WiSys, the Center for Technology Commercialization, and the Wisconsin Economic Development Corporation.
+Bringing new technologies to the market requires engagement with a wide-ranging network, including entrepreneurs, government, academia, finance, workforce, and industry-each of the technical innovations presented at the conference leveraged assets from most or all of these areas.
+The state of Wisconsin has a good ecosystem of expertise to bring together these elements through programs administered by WiSys, Ther Center for Technology Commercialization, and The Wisconsin Economic Development Corporation.
 City and regional leaders should be aware that these assets are available as they consider attracting and retaining new businesses in the forest products industry.